johanlindfors/snake/typescript/README.md

 ## Running the sample

-Clone the repository and change into the Typescript directory, then generate the snake.js file with the Typescript compiler and the following command
+Clone the repository and change into the Typescript/<engine> directory, then generate the snake.js file with the Typescript compiler and the following command

 ```
 tsc snake.ts